quanhoang1408/Infrawatch-FullStack/ui/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `HTTPS=true npm start`

+Runs the app in the development mode with HTTPS enabled.\
+Open [https://localhost:3000](https://localhost:3000) to view it in your browser.

+This is useful when connecting to secure WebSocket endpoints (wss://) to avoid mixed content issues.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\